High quality competition experience begins with great technical officials.

 National Technical Official Training

 The National Technical Official program is managed and run by Triathlon Canada.
 This context is where integration into the international technical program begins.
-The NTO training program follows a Triathlon Canada syllabus that has been approved by the International Triathlon Union (ITU).
+The NTO training program follows a Triathlon Canada syllabus that has been approved by World Triathlon (WT).

 Training as an NTO is through a two-day course.
 NTO candidates learn about the roles and responsibilities of national-level technical officials, the scope of Elite international triathlon competition and basic operational planning and execution for Elite-level triathlon.